Earth Repair Corps

-This 72 hour intensive course is taught by experts with best practices in the fields of permaculture, regenerative agriculture, sustainable energy, water conservation, natural building, and more.
+This 72 hour intensive course is taught by experts within the fields of permaculture, regenerative agriculture, sustainable energy, water conservation, natural building, and more.

-Come learn in the setting of one of the most beautiful rivers on the Edwards Plateau while cultivating a new community during this life changing opportunity.
+Come learn in the setting of this beautiful river on the Edwards Plateau while cultivating a new community during this life-changing opportunity.

 Located ~15 miles west of downtown Blanco and just downstream from the headwaters of the Blanco River, this family farm and permaculture campus offers a genuine and unique learning experience with abundant hands-on opportunity.

 Questions?
 Email firstname.lastname@example.org.